 Does the data include new and used inventory?

 No. The data is only for new vehicle sales from new car franchise dealers in the United States.
 The data does not include non-franchise dealers or online retailers, but we are actively working on expanding the dataset.

 Is this something you’re going to update regularly?

-No. This data set focuses on auto sales during COVID-19 shelter-in-place orders, February-May 2020.
-Visit our Auto Sales Dashboard to explore current sale data and trends.
-To receive insights and resources from Foureyes, sign up using the form or email us email@example.com.
+No. This data set focuses on auto sales during COVID-19 pandemic from February 2020-2021.
+Visit our U.S. Auto Sales Dashboard to explore current sale data and trends.
+To receive insights and resources from Foureyes, sign up using the form or email us at email@example.com.